Blakezulla/Blakezulla/README.md

 - 👋 Hi, I’m @Blakezulla
-- 👀 I’m interested in Mastering a terminal
+- 👀 I’m interested in
 - 🌱 I’m currently learning code
 - 💞️ I’m looking to collaborate on apps and security
 - 📫 How to reach me blakpeters@gmail.com